 The Red Flag Campaign uses a bystander intervention strategy to address and prevent sexual assault, dating violence, and stalking on college campuses.
-The Center for Victim Advocacy hosted this campaign, which aims to reach students where they are through pop-up displays of red flags, informational tables, and workshops.
+Red Flags or warning signs of relationship violence are discussed including but not limited to: power and control, intensity, sexual entitlement, and anger and hostility.
+CVAVP (Tampa campus) and the Wellness Center (St. Petersburg campus) hosted this campaign, which aims to reach students where they are through pop-up displays of red flags, informational tables, and workshops.